gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ## Event-driven microservices
 On or more step based on an invocation from an event.
 ### Choreographed
-Call tree, each step does some work and passes a message or the current state of an object down the change.
-There is no centralized controller of the choreographed events.
+Call tree, each step does some work and passes a message or the current state of an object down the change (sends data to the message broker).

+It's benefires are
+* there is no centralized controller of the choreographed events.
   > Similar to _Linux_ based pipeing: `process1 | process2 | process3`
+*

 Use cases can be
 * distributed systems with independent teams react to the same event without direct coordination.
 Prevents tight coupling and supports diverse tools, languages, and processes,